 If you’re going with a wire brush, stroke in the direction following the grain and remove enough from the top layer until you expose the brownish-black shade that’s typical for the Shou sugi ban wood-burning technique.

 Once the surface is brushed, wipe the surface down with a wet cloth to clean off any remains of the charred wood.

 Be sure that the surface is dry before moving to the next step – which is sealing.

 Shou Sugi Ban Tung Oil Sealer – Sealing the Charred Wood

-Although the charred Yakisugi woodworking pieces obtained from the above process are resistant to elements, using pure tung oil (I always use this one indoors) on your project will help further to increase the durability of timber and its lifespan.
+Although the charred Yakisugi woodworking pieces obtained from the above process are resistant to elements, using pure tung oil on your project will help further to increase the durability of timber and its lifespan.